About this guide

 To ease financial stress you can have smaller amounts regularly deducted by your retailer rather than receive a large quarterly bill.
 If receiving a Centrelink payment, the Centrepay service is available to make regular payments towards your energy bills.

-If unable to pay your bill on time, contact your retailer to discuss options on how they can help.
+If you're unable to pay your bill on time, contact your retailer to discuss options on how they can help.
 Their hardship policy outlines the options available.
 You may be able to delay payments or pay your bill off in smaller amounts.

 If you receive a disconnection notice from your retailer, contact them immediately to discuss your options.
 You should not be disconnected during a protected period, such as a weekend or public holiday.
 People registered as depending on a life-support system have further protections from disconnection.